blazejsewera/blog/src/pages/second-brain.md

   and make you a happier person.
 draft: true
 draftDescription: |
-  This article is a draft — some references may be missing, but the general idea should be complete.
+  This article is a draft — some sections and references may be missing, and the existing ones may be incomplete.
 imgUrl: /second-brain/network-switch.jpg
 imgDescription: A network switch with patch cords connected to it
 date: 2023-03-01